yuzeka/projet-esgi/README.md

     si vous etes sur CMD alors c'est set SCRIPT_NAME="k3s.sh" si vous etes sur Powershell alors c'est $env:SCRIPT_NAME="k3s.sh" Une fois la variable configurer vous lancez la commande vagrant up

+# Tips
+- To work more efficiently, start by forking this repository.
+- Clone your fork to your server.
+- Create the necessary working folders and files.
+- Use Git workflows to back up all your work to your GitHub repository.
+- Your GitHub repository can serve as a portfolio for some, so it’s important to structure it well.
+    I am providing a Vagrant stack in the stack folder.
+To launch this stack, you will need VirtualBox version 7.0.20 and Vagrant version 2.4.1.
+You should navigate to the stack folder.
+Depending on your working terminal in Windows, you need to create a variable for the script choice.
+If you are using CMD, then it's set SCRIPT_NAME="k3s.sh".
+If you are using PowerShell, then it's $env:SCRIPT_NAME="k3s.sh".
+Once the variable is configured, you run the command vagrant up.